brainomite/home-page/_posts/2021-01-30-setting-up-eslint-with-prettier-per-project.md

 This post is intended primarily for students at [Thinkful](https://www.thinkful.com/).

+Edit - 2/1/2021
+{:.faded}
+ - Added a prerequisite step, #3, adding a setting to settings.json {:.faded}

 This post just shows you how to set up you class projects, in the future, I will be creating a post so you can set up Prettier and ESLint to work together the way you want for your own projects.
 Which, isn't actually that hard, or time